2023 - 2024 updated versions

 - Bacteremia (infection of the blood)

-Anyone can get pneumococcal disease, but children under 2 years old, people with certain medical conditions or other risk factors, and adults 65 years or older are at the highest risk.
+Anyone can get pneumococcal disease.
+Those at highest risk include children under 2 years of age, people with certain medical conditions or other risk factors, and adults ≥ 65 years of age.

 Most pneumococcal infections are mild.
 However, some can result in long-term problems, such as brain damage or hearing loss.
 Meningitis, bacteremia, and pneumonia caused by pneumococcal disease can be fatal.